webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008_Anki.md

   - Mode A: power on data pairs
   - Mode B: power on spare pairs
   - 4-pair: power on all pairs -common with gigabit ethernet.
+  - **Power Injector**: plugs into wall outlet.
+Two RJ45 ports, one to switch, other to device.
+  - **Midspan**: power injector provides power to device.
+  - **Endspan**: power from switch port.
+  - **PSE**: power sourcing equipment. provide PoE.
+  - PoE are more efficient than AC wall outlet.
+Power schemes(sleep), power capping.

 | POE RJ-45      | Wattage                                     |
 | -------------- | ------------------------------------------- |